jakartaee/specification-committee/spec_index_template.md

 <!-- Template for the top page of a specification directory containing releases -->
 ---
 title: "Jakarta Wombat"
-summary: {scope statement for Jakarta Wombat}
+summary: "{scope statement for Jakarta Wombat}"
 ---